Saturday SkyWatch

 Hello Stargazers, this is your Saturday SkyWatch.

-Tonight’s Moon is a Waning Gibbous (66%) that has set as of 11:25am… that means dark skies tonight for some hopefully great viewing!
+🌔 Tonight’s Moon is a Waning Gibbous all evening rising at 11:01pm.
+This means dark skies tonight for some hopefully great viewing.

-The weather forecast is scattered cloud, so the viewing forecast is fair, but as always wander outside and take a look up into the sky (or drop us a message) to know for certain whether the viewing is good.
+The weather forecast is partly clouded with little chance (10%) of rain (<1mm).
+Daytime temp is predicted at 30 degrees so the viewing should be fair, but as always wander outside and take a look up into the sky (or drop us a message) to know for certain whether the viewing is good.

-Orion is rising in the east along with Sirius so you can get a look at the Dog Star and the Orion Nebula, as well as the Horsehead Nebula and the Flame Nebula both of which are near Alnitak in Orion’s Belt.
+Taurus and Orion are well placed for viewing so you can get great views of the Pleiades open cluster along with Sirius (the Dog Star) and the Orion Nebula, the Horsehead Nebula and the Flame Nebula both of which are near Alnitak in Orion’s Belt.

 If you are on Facebook or Instagram and would like to follow our pages you can find them here: